ArdanaLabs/ardana-dollar/utxo-design/conventions.md

 updated datum and same validator.
 This is assumed to be the default.

-State machines will often have *state tokens* that certify the correctness of a state machine instance.
+State machines will have *state tokens* that certify the correctness of a state machine instance, unless otherwise noted.
 Specifically, the minting policy for such a token will only allow minting if a state machine instance with the correct initial state is made.
 Otherwise, you could construct the instance with arbitrary state.

+It is important to note that it should be possible to construct multiple instances in the same transaction.
+Concretely, this means that the minting policy should check that each UTXO with the token satisfies the constraints separately, taking the context into account.

 The token can also be non-fungible, meaning that only one instance can ever exist.